Featured snippets are an important part of SEO.

 Optimize Your Content for Users

-Some of these tips are also great to help you increase the time on your site and improve your bounce rate:
+💡 So, consider these suggestions to help you increase the time on your site and improve your bounce rate:

 - Use keyword-rich titles and descriptions